2023 EV Challenge Information

 - The mounting area is unobstructed (transponders use line-of-sight)

-- The power to the mounting area is independent of the vehicle's on/off switch.
+- The power to the mounting area is independent of the vehicle's main wiring harness and emergency stop or power switch.

 - All the wiring is securely fastened to the vehicle.